keringrewal/Project-1/README.md

 Once in RStudio the www folder must be selected on the bottom right panel under the files tab.

-On the top right under the Environment Tab the csv files must be imported by clicking on the import Dataset tab, then by clicking on "From Text (base) and oppening the 3 csv files needed for the app:
+On the top right under the "Environment Tab" the csv files must be imported by clicking on the "Import Dataset" tab, then by clicking on "From Text (base)" and oppening the 3 csv files needed for the app:

    <li>
       BP Apprehensions 2010.csv